alifrumin/JKblog/_posts/2016-01-03-Making-a-MEAN-Stack-App.markdown

 {% endhighlight %}

+This html connects to the angularJS CDN so we can use Angular in our application as well as our app.js file where we will write our custom scripts and includes our first use of angular (ng-app and ng-controller)

+6. in the app.js add the following javascript
+{% highlight javascript %}

+{% endhighlight %}
 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: http://jekyllrb.com/docs/home